When you are planning a new clinic space, it’s important to be aware of the American Disabilities Act (ADA) rules for restrooms.

 Number of Restrooms Required to Comply with ADA

 The International Plumbing codes determine the minimum plumbing fixtures, which include toilets and lavatories, based on the number of occupants in the space.
 For 1-25 occupants, you would need 1 for male, 1 for female.
-As the occupancy load increases, so does the number of toilets and lavatories requirements.

 Furthermore, the ADA Regulations stipulate you need at least one ADA restroom per gender.
 Thus both restrooms in a space 2,500 square feet or less would need to be ADA sized, which is about 56 net square feet.